Currently, there are six different Google Ads attribution models to choose from.

 So, what position-based best for?
 Finding the right combination of awareness and closing.

-Position-based can help you know what combination of awareness keywords drove the first engagement and which keywords closed the sale.
+A position-based model can help you know which combination of awareness keywords drove the first engagement and which keywords closed the sale.

 Instead of linear modeling, it focuses more on the first and last keywords to do the heavy lifting.